MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 *  Show issues in Elements
 *  Enable Composited Layers in 3D View
 *  DevTools Tooltips
-*  VS Code themes for the DevTools <!-- literal checkbox label -->
+*  VS Code themes for DevTools <!-- literal checkbox label -->
 *  Open source files in Visual Studio Code
-*  Enable keyboard shortcut editor - [Edit keyboard shortcuts for any action in the DevTools](../customize/shortcuts.md#edit-the-keyboard-shortcut-for-a-devtools-action) is turned on by default starting with Microsoft Edge 89.
+*  Enable keyboard shortcut editor - [Edit keyboard shortcuts for any action in DevTools](../customize/shortcuts.md#edit-the-keyboard-shortcut-for-a-devtools-action) is turned on by default starting with Microsoft Edge 89.
 *  Enable dynamic Welcome content

 <!-- Remove following feature.
 No longer active, all other mentions deleted -->